Epicodus-Curriculum/career-services-full-stack/2_week_19_discussion_classwork.md

 > * You'll spend 5 weeks interning with an actual tech company before beginning your own job search.
 Identify at least 3 things you can do to make the most of this experience.
 How can you best enable yourself to learn a ton?
 To gain valuable contacts in the industry?
 To build a network that will assist in your job search?

 > * Then, looking beyond the internship, what can you begin doing now to ensure success in your future job search?
 List anything applicable, whether small or large.
 (Do you need a new interview outfit?
 Should you study up on technologies your dream company uses?
 Should you further build your portfolio while working at your internship?)
-Make a gameplan to begin tackling these things _now_.
+Make a game plan to begin tackling these things _now_.
 Don't lose momentum.

 ### Discussion Questions